centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 ### Payment finalization

 We will now handle the final event happening when payment is completed in the popup by the customer.
-The customer has selected shipping address, shipping method and payment option.
+The customer has selected the shipping address, shipping method, and payment option.
 They now click confirm for the payment to finalize.
 We previously registered the following handler:

 ```js
     document.addEventListener('centra_checkout_payment_callback', this.paymentSelected);